IBM/watson-vehicle-damage-analyzer/README.md

 4. [Install dependencies and run server](#4-install-dependencies-and-run-server)
 5. [Update config values for the Mobile App and install Build dependencies](#5-update-config-values-for-the-mobile-app-and-install-build-dependencies)

-6. Perform either 6a or 6b.
+6. Build the mobile app (Perform either 6a or 6b)

     6a.
 [Install dependencies to build the mobile application for Android](#6a-install-dependencies-to-build-the-mobile-application-for-android)